 Our multisensory writing program engages students to actively participate in a process or activity.
 By doing this, they will learn to generate ideas so that they can springboard from their experience when faced with a blank sheet of paper.
 Using software to assist with the writing process, the student then concentrates on the mechanics of writing.
 They will practice writing a variety of paragraphs using criteria and templates that they can build on and continue to hone their writing skills.
 Students will learn these skills in a step-by-step, systematic format.

 We offer individualized multi-sensory 1:1 math instruction.
 We can structure the lesson to best suit your child’s learning needs.
 Many students struggle with the language component of learning mathematics.
-Our assessment can identify language based struggles students may have in math.
+Our intake evaluation can identify language based struggles students may have in math.
 Focus on math foundations or homework support can all be incorporated into each student’s plan.

 Assisted Technology & Keyboarding

 Direct instruction is necessary to adequately master keyboarding skills.
 We use a multisensory approach to teach keyboarding that is fun and effective.

 One on one individual keyboarding sessions can be incorporated into a student’s daily lesson if they are enrolled in one of our programs.